It’s not all doom and gloom

 5. Oasis and Warehouse Group

 As part of a new turnaround strategy aimed at engaging new customers, the Oasis and Warehouse Group have also turned around strong profitability for the year.
 Oasis opened five new stores across the UK and signed a deal with Sainsbury’s for supermarket concessions, whilst Warehouse’s success was driven by a strategic product proposition that resonated with its existing customers.
 Together, the Group also acquired online menswear retailer The Idle Man, all of which brought total sales for the Group up by 6.5% for the year.
-By combining investment in digital channels and new local stores, another Vista customer has been able to successfully challenge the sceptics of the high street and achieve fantastic results.
+By combining investment in digital channels and new local stores, another Vista customer has been able to successfully challenge the skeptics of the high street and achieve fantastic results.

-Each of these retailers deliver enough proof that retail businesses still have the opportunity to thrive in a challenging market, and how reacting to customer demand can drive positive change to brick-and-mortar environments.
+Each of these retailers delivers enough proof that retail businesses still have the opportunity to thrive in a challenging market, and how reacting to customer demand can drive positive change to brick-and-mortar environments.
 New technologies and unique in-store experiences are some of the key factors that ultimately get us off our couches and into physical stores, and it’s those retailers who are embracing these changes that are basking in the retail bright spots.

 Read more about how Vista provides technology support services to retailers throughout the UK and Europe here.